alistairenoiprasit/cse3150_week_4_lab/README.md

-# cse3150-template
+# cse3150-week-4-lab
-`Homework/Lab Week: `
+`Lab Week: `

 `Name: Alistaire Noiprasit`

 <!-- INSERT CI PYTEST STATUS HERE -->

 I declare that:
-- this assessment item is my own work, except where acknowledged, and has not been submitted for academic credit elsewhere
+- This assessment item is my own work, except where acknowledged, and has not been submitted for academic credit elsewhere
 - I certify that I have read and understood the University rules in respect of Student Academic Misconduct.